junxit/us-congress-bills-116/metadata.md

 - 2020-09-22 — Passed/agreed to in House: On passage Passed without objection.
 - 2020-09-22 — The title of the measure was amended.
 Agreed to without objection.
 - 2020-09-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2020-12-17 — Amendment SA 2717 agreed to in Senate by Unanimous Consent.
+- 2020-12-17 — Amendment SA 2717 proposed by Senator Braun for Senator Cortez Masto. (consideration: CR S7643; text: CR S7643) To improve the bill.
+- 2020-12-17 — Measure laid before Senate by unanimous consent. (consideration: CR S7643)
+- 2020-12-17 — Passed Senate with an amendment by Unanimous Consent.
+- 2020-12-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2020-12-17 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2020-12-17 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2020-12-17 — Senate amendment agreed to: Amendment SA 2717 agreed to in Senate by Unanimous Consent.
+- 2020-12-17 — Senate amendment proposed (on the floor): Amendment SA 2717 proposed by Senator Braun for Senator Cortez Masto.
+- 2020-12-17 — Senate amendment submitted